 Although examination of wounds was crucial to the choice of penalty, it was irrelevant to establishing the identity of the perpetrator.
 For this concern, too, royal privileges turned to the law of the land, stating that truthfulness of Jewish accusations could be confirmed via oath (iuramentum).
 While the oath was a central element of evidential process in Western Europe until the twelfth century, in the Polish courts it played a significant role until much later.
 It was viewed as a religious act and served as important evidence due to the conviction that God would not allow His name to be taken in vain.
 Anyone at the proper age and whose religion was recognized by the state had a right to take an oath and thus “render something dubious reliable.”
 Two versions of the Jewish oath were preserved in Polish medieval compilations.
 The first was a late addition to the privilege of Casimir the Great.
 The second was included in the Mazovian compilation of municipal law, and was thus probably used in city courts where Jews nevertheless appeared – despite the royal privileges and rulings of Jewish authorities, which overwhelmingly placed Jews under royal, and not municipal, jurisdiction.
 The oath was informed by Jewish custom and incorporated in its text an address to God, a confirmation of Moses’ laws, and a list of punishments for perjury, all of which gave it the effect of religious invocation.
 We do not know the particulars of how the procedure of the Jewish oath took place.
 According to the introductory part of the text, a Jew taking an oath should wear a cloak and a Jewish cap.
 According to Zaremska, there was no discriminatory intention behind this provision.
 In Old Poland, a Jew was allowed to simply wear a traditional prayer shawl (tallit) and a Jewish skullcap upon taking an oath.
 Contrary to legislation on Christian oaths, which stipulated the way the oath should be taken but did not include provisions as to its location, the clauses prescribing Jewish oaths (secundum constitutionem ipsorum Judaeorum) specified where it was to be taken, a parameter directly linked to the oath’s gravity.
 An oath on a Torah scroll (rodale) was reserved for cases of high value or for when a Jew was summoned before the ruler, while an oath at the door of the synagogue was the default for mundane affairs.
 In security cases, the lesser oath was used in case of injury, while the oath on the Torah (super rodale decem preceptorum) was reserved for cases in which a Jew had been killed.
 The ceremony was carried out in the synagogue and accompanied by the szkolnik.
 In case of a Jewish plaintiff, the royal privilege adopted a certain type of personal oath (iuramentum corporale) stipulated in the law of the land, which was to be taken by the plaintiff without witnesses (solimet).
-This type of oath was viewed as self-sustained evidence in a ‘contradictory trial’ (proces kontradyktoryjny).
+This type of oath was viewed as self-sustained evidence in an adversarial process (proces kontradyktoryjny), in which both sides prepared and presented their cases (with evidence) to an impartial judge, whose role was restricted to hearing and passing judgment pursuant to the relevant law.
 While oaths are broadly considered in the traditional historiography to have allowed the Jews to function in the Christian legal system and to have helped them manage their trade and credit activity, the unique perspective of interreligious crisis and post-conflict reconciliation processes reveals an additional dimension.
 As a means of utilizing the privileges’ security clauses, oaths played a part in the management of Christian-Jewish coexistence and its rehabilitation.